Average Reward Reinforcement Learning for Omega-Regular and Mean-Payoff Objectives: Conclusion

-\textbf{Limitations of Discounted Reward in Continuing Tasks.} Despite the widespread use of discounted reward formulations in RL, they are often ill-suited for continuing tasks.
+Despite the widespread use of discounted reward formulations in RL, they are often ill-suited for continuing tasks.
 The discounted return, defined as the sum of future rewards scaled by a discount factor, ensures mathematical tractability by bounding the total return over infinite horizons.
 However, this formulation inherently prioritizes short-term gains over long-term performance, which misaligns with the objectives of many continuing systems.
 In practice, achieving a suitable approximation of long-run behavior requires setting the discount factor very close to one.
 Yet, doing so weakens the contraction properties of learning algorithms, leading to slow convergence and potential instability.

+These issues are particularly pronounced in continuing environments, where no natural episode boundaries exist.
+While discounted RL has shown remarkable success in episodic domains~\cite{Mnih15,AlphaGo,mirhoseini2021graph}, its solutions are sensitive to initial state distributions—an undesirable property in continuing settings where learning should be state-agnostic over the long run.
+Furthermore, discounted formulations in continuing tasks are often incompatible with function approximation techniques commonly used in large-scale RL.
+In~\cite{Naik2019DiscountedRL}, the authors argue that in continuing tasks, discounted RL is fundamentally incompatible with function approximation and does not constitute a proper optimization problem.
+Unlike tabular settings where any policy is representable, most practical RL problems have state or action spaces that are too large for tables.
+This necessitates function approximation to find the best representable policy.
+However, without a well-posed objective function, there is often no representable policy that is unambiguously superior to all others \cite{Naik2019DiscountedRL}.

+Discounted RL algorithms for continuing tasks often rely on increasing the discount factor close to one to approximate the Blackwell-optimal policy, and they will succeed particularly when action gaps are large~\cite{bellemare2016increasing}.
+However, two major obstacles hinder the use of discounted-value algorithms as proxies for average-value algorithms in practice.
+First, most algorithms that learn discounted value functions become increasingly unstable as the discount factor approaches one.
+Second, estimating the required critical discount factor is difficult since it is tied to the environment's unknown dynamics~\cite{Naik2019DiscountedRL}.
+Finally, the complexity of representing the optimal solution for long-horizon problems is studied in \cite{lehnert2018value} by isolating the representation challenge from the learning challenge.
+The authors show that function approximation methods may fail if action gaps collapse, which can occur over long planning horizons.
+The approximator may lack the necessary ``resolution'' to distinguish the optimal action from sub-optimal ones.